kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 The  DEVEBOX stm32f407 board I used during development has an LED attached to PA1, so various errors will result in PA1 flashing.

-It is simpler if you just tie the GND pins of the STM32407 board to the TI 99/4A , and power the stm32407 board seperately from a
+It is simpler if you just tie the GND pins of the STM32407 board to the TI 99/4A , and power the stm32407 board separately from a
 USB cable.
 This just makes it easier to cycle through games on the SD card while the TI 99/4A is turned off.

 Setting up the micro SD card and using it